 Fortunately, glasses-related acne is easily solvable and preventable – and here are some of the most effective ways to do so:

-1. Clean Your Glasses – Frequently!
+1. Clean your glasses – frequently!

 Unsurprisingly, our first tip is to clean your glasses on a regular basis.
 Which leads to the question – how?

 Well, just as you would with your phone or any other object, you could do so with some homemade cleaning spray, or even simply with some plain old soap and water.
 Gently wipe all areas of your spectacles, but do pay special attention to the spots that meet your skin, such as the nose pads and stems of the glasses.
-Check out our guide on homemade cleaning spray or details.
+Check out our guide on homemade cleaning spray for more details.

 It’s recommended to clean your glasses at least once a day.
 A good way of incorporating it into your daily life would be to turn it into a part of your nightly or morning routines.